 - ➤ Encourage the Student Teacher to practice self-reflection and self-evaluation.
 Let the Student Teacher have the first opportunity to assess the effectiveness of the lesson and to point out weaknesses.
-A suggested format for observations is contained in Appendix G. - > Discuss errors and problems with the Student Teacher in a manner which does not erode his/her self-confidence. - Arrange a formal conference with feedback at least once a week. - ➤ Participate in a mid-term conference (University Conference #2 or #3) with the Student Teacher and University Supervisor. - In addition to informal observations, complete formative and summative formal evaluations on the Student Teacher.
-The initial progress report should occur at the end of week 6 (Appendix N).
-The summative evaluation (Appendix M) will occur after the end of the Student Teacher's assignment.
-It is a good idea to make note on the rubric in Appendix M throughout the student teaching experience as this will make completing this rubric at the end of the experience less time consuming.
+A suggested format for observations is contained in Appendix G. - > Discuss errors and problems with the Student Teacher in a manner which does not erode his/her self-confidence. - Arrange a formal conference with feedback at least once a week. - Participate in a mid-term conference (University Conference #2 or #3) with the Student Teacher and University Supervisor. - In addition to informal observations, complete formative and summative formal evaluations on the Student Teacher.
+Initial Progress Report should occur at the end of week 6 (Appendix M).
+The final evaluation (Appendix M) will occur after the end of the Student Teacher's assignment.
+It is a good idea to make note on the rubric in Appendix M throughout the student teaching experience as this will make completing this rubric less time consuming.
 These evaluations will occur using rubrics to be completed in Anthology, online assessment portal.
 It is important to provide feedback in the comments in Anthology.
-An email prompt will be sent to the Cooperating Teacher providing them the access to Anthology to complete the progress report/rubrics.
+An email prompt will be sent to you reminding you to go into Anthology to complete the progress report/rubrics.
 If access seems to be elusive, contact the Director of Field Experiences.